-Software Design + Development (Category A subject)
+Software Engineering (replacing Software Design + Development) (Category A subject)

-This course introduces students to the basic concepts of computer software design and development.
-It looks at the different ways in which software can be developed and the tools that can be used to assist in this process.
-Students will gain knowledge and skills in the development of iPhone and iPad applications, and give them skills to develop and document the software development process.
+The Preliminary course introduces students to the basic concepts of computer software design and development.
+It does this by looking at the different ways in which software can be developed and the tools that can be used to assist in this process.
+The course provides students with opportunities to develop and apply an understanding of the fundamental elements involved in creating software.
+The HSCcourse provides students with opportunities to extend their knowledge, understanding and skills in the development of software.
+A major software engineering project provides students with the opportunity to further develop project management skills.